PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

-should **not** be used as the key, as the ``Data\settings`` directory is used for storing registry keys in such a way that data will be lost if you move the directory; it  may also be used for other purposes, so whether you use registry support or not, you should avoid it..
+should **not** be used as the key, as the ``Data\settings`` directory is used for storing registry keys in such a way that data will be lost if you move the directory; it  may also be used for other purposes, so whether you use registry support or not, you should avoid it.

 :ref:`Wildcards <wildcards>` are supported.